aditya-/Docker_App_Deployment_EC2/README.md

 }
 ```

-``withCredentials`` provided by ``Jenkins Credentials Binding Plugin`` and bind credentials to variables.
-We passed **dockerHubAccount** value with ``credentialsId`` parameter.
-Remember that, dockerHubAccount value is Docker Hub credentials ID we have defined it under _Jenkins Home Page -> Credentials -> Global credentials (unrestricted) -> Add Credentials_ menu.
-In this way, we access to the username and password information of the account for login.

 ## Application and HA

 With reverse proxy configuration, we can achieve non https redirection to https protocol

 You can access the application at https://localhost

-@TODO:
+**@TODO**:

-I will try further to add High-availability of the application though Kubernetes or sclaing Docker server through Auto-scaling.
+I will try further to add High-availability of the application though **Kubernetes** or sclaing Docker server through **Auto-scaling with scaling policies**.
 As part of above process we are building the docker image with respective tags and pushing back to the DockeHub Registry.

-In this scenraio usage of Kubenetes is much better for scaling the application instead host machine scaling everytime.
+In this scenraio usage of **Kubenetes** is much better for scaling the application instead host machine scaling everytime.